 At the European level, EI is a consultative member of the Bologna Follow-up Group.
-Through its Higher Education and Research Standing Committee, EI works to ensure academic staff play a key role in shaping the European Higher Education Area.
+Through its Higher Education and Research Standing Committee (HERSC), EI works to ensure academic staff play a key role in shaping the European Higher Education Area.

 "Gender issues in Employment and Working Conditions of Academic Staff" by Vanja Ivoševic